-- in patients with hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - in patients with active liver disease including unexplained, persistent elevations of serum transaminases and any serum transaminase elevation exceeding 3 x the upper limit of normal (ULN). - in patients with severe renal impairment (creatinine clearance <30 ml/min). - in patients with myopathy. - in patients receiving concomitant combination of sofosbuvir/velpatasvir/voxilaprevir (see section 4.5) - in patients receiving concomitant ciclosporin. - during pregnancy and lactation and in women of childbearing potential not using appropriate contraceptive measures.
+- In patients with hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - in patients with active liver disease including unexplained, persistent elevations of serum transaminases and any serum transaminase elevation exceeding three times the upper limit of normal (ULN). - in patients with severe renal impairment (creatinine clearance <30 ml/min). - in patients with myopathy. - in patients receiving concomitant ciclosporin. - during pregnancy and lactation and in women of childbearing potential not using appropriate contraceptive measures.